 Go ahead and ban all vegetable, canola, and other common oils.
 That stuff is toxic and combined with sugar and processed grains—it’s truly horrible stuff to put into your body.

 But fat itself is healthy, protective, and necessary to have a healthy weight.
 One of the problems with modern dieting is the whole idea of cutting calories.

 The first place people did this was with fat.
 This bad mistake from the 1950’s totally derailed the diets of the next few generations.

 When fat was removed from food—so was taste and that feeling of being satisfied.
 Fat makes food taste good, it’s good for you, and you often eat less when you are getting enough of the right kinds of fat.

 Real food is the kind that is minimally processed.
 Think proteins from animals (meat), eggs, vegetables, fruits, nuts, and healthy fats.
 These types of food are nutritionally dense and our body needs them to be healthy.

-Things like bread, pasta, cereals, rice, and other grain-based foods provide little to no nutrition and they raise your insulin and cause the body to store fat rather than use it as fuel.
+Things like bread, pasta, cereals, rice, and other grain-based foods provide little nutrition and they raise your insulin and cause the body to store fat rather than use it as fuel.
 You do not need any of these types of food for health.

 The Timing of When You Eat Matters